Pastor Wilkie

 M. Webster Turgott

-Acting Senior Pastor
+Senior Pastor

 Pastor M. Webster Turgott has served as a pastor with the Seventh-day Adventist Church since 1995.
 His ministry began in the East Jamaica Conference of Seventh-day Adventist where he served as pastoral intern, teacher and district pastor for more than nine years.
 It was also during this period of service that he was ordained to the gospel ministry in August 2001.